 The preventive cap is implemented as a real-time injection limit enforced by Elia on the wind parks to safeguard operational security in the HVDC system.
-It is foreseen to be implemented as a physical real-time measure preventing excess injections of wind energy beyond the operational limits of the HVDC system.
+It is foreseen to be implemented as a physical real-time measure (via set-point control) preventing excess injections of wind energy beyond the operational limits of the HVDC system.
 The injection limit will be determined based on the available capacity of the HVDC system.